amandakonet/ulmfit/README.md

 # Universal Language Model Fine-tuning for Text Classification

-A brief overview of the paper that brought transfer learning to NLP by Howard and Ruder (2018).
+A brief overview of the paper by Howard and Ruder (2018) that brought transfer learning to NLP.

 ## Overview